-NeuroNEXT at SNI
+NeuroNEXT Clinical Trials at Swedish

 NeuroNEXT at Swedish Neuroscience Institute (SNI) is one of only two Pacific Northwest sites for a nationwide consortium of 25 centers that conduct clinical trials for patients with diseases of the nervous system.
 The NeuroNEXT consortium is sponsored by the National Institute of Neurological Disorders and Stroke.

 May 2014 - NN101 SMA Study Healthy Enrollment Complete: The Spinal Muscular Atrophy (SMA) Biomarkers in the Immediate Postnatal Period of Development study has completed enrollment of healthy babies in the control group, but still has openings for SMA babies.
 Swedish Neuroscience Institute is a referring site for this study.